 I believe there is an attractive opportunity to buy real estate in 2021 and beyond due to low mortgage rates, a rotation out of stocks, and the desire for more income and less volatility.
 I’m personally looking to buy another single-family home to rent out.

-Further, the value of rental income has gone way up since interest rates have gone way down.
-Therefore, I think buying rental properties in this low interest rate environment is good because rental property valuations have not appreciated as much as the cash flow they generate.
+Further, the value of rental income has gone way up since interest rates remain low.
+Therefore, I think buying rental properties in this low interest rate environment is good.

 Risk: 8, Return: 8, Feasibility: 7, Liquidity: 6, Activity: 6, Taxes: 10.
 Total Score: 45